hazelcast/hazelcast-cpp-client/README.md

 ### Resources

-See the following for more information on C++ and Hazelcast IMDG:
+See the following for more information on Hazelcast IMDG:

 * Hazelcast IMDG [website](https://hazelcast.org/)
 * Hazelcast IMDG [Reference Manual](https://hazelcast.org/documentation/#imdg)

 ### Release Notes

-You can see the release notes for each C++ client release on the [Releases](https://github.com/hazelcast/hazelcast-cpp-client/releases) page of this repository.
+See the [Releases](https://github.com/hazelcast/hazelcast-cpp-client/releases) page of this repository.

 # 1. Getting Started

-This chapter explains all the necessary things to start using Hazelcast C++ Client including basic Hazelcast IMDG and client configuration and how to use distributed maps with Hazelcast.
+This chapter provides information on how to get started with your Hazelcast C++ client.
+It outlines the requirements, installation and configuration of the client, setting up a cluster, and provides a simple application that uses a distributed map in C++ client.

 ## 1.1.
 Requirements